Baby Care: Feeding Decisions

 Human breast milk is the perfect food for a baby.
 It can help prevent disease, provide optimum nutrition, and promote healthy growth and development-even lower the risk of allergy and dental problems.
 When you decide to breastfeed your baby, our certified lactation consultants and registered nurses are here to support you in your decision--with bedside teaching, a "Warmline" for questions, and classes to give you the information you need.
 For more information, call Woman's Warmline at 225-924-8239.
-Breastfeeding supplies available through Woman's Mom & Baby Boutique in Physician Tower I or call 225-231-5578.
-You can also cregister online now for classes on Breastfeeding and Baby Care.
+Breastfeeding supplies available through Woman's Mom & Baby Boutique in Physician Office Building or call 225-231-5578.
+You can also register online now for classes on Breastfeeding and Baby Care.

 Your pediatrician will recommend a formula to feed your baby.
 Most pediatricians recommend a formula based on cow’s milk with iron for the first year of life.
 A few babies need a formula without cow’s milk, usually a soybean formula.